VR-HoangLong/android_device_vsmart_sdm632-common/README.md

-Copyright 2019 - The LineageOS Project
+Copyright 2022 - The LineageOS Project

-Device configuration for Motorola SDM632 Devices
+Device configuration for Vsmart SDM632 Devices
 ======================================

 Supported devices :

-River, Ocean, Channel
+Casuarina (V430A), Pine (V420A)